 The auditees have demonstrated that they are implementing the plans and the Auditor considers the Project to be complying with the consent as a result.
 Other than the matters identified in Section 3.1 the Auditor is of the view that the plans are adequate for the works being undertaken.

 3.4 Complaints

 Hutchison Ports maintains a complaints management system and publishes Community Feedback Reports online.
-One complaint was received during the Audit Period, but this was not attributable to SICTLs activities at Terminal 3.
-The Community Feedback Report for quarter 3 has yet to be published.
-Refer finding IA21_3 in Section 3.1.
+No complaints were received during the Audit Period.
+The Community Feedback Reports are available on the Project website.